andreterceiro/dio-claro-spring--nosql-studies/README.md

 get player:name
 # returns "Enzo"

 # But at least for now, if I store a JSON, I could not use the commands 'set'/'get'.
-It was needed to use the commands 'hmset'/'hmget'.
+It was necessary to use the commands 'hmset'/'hmget'.
 Examples:
 # Is a little obvious the structure of the command
 # hmset group_key specifc_key1 value1 specific_value2 value2
 hmset person name "andre" age 42